hnrobert/feishu-github-tracker/internal/handler/README.md

 # Handler data map

-This document lists the top-level keys the handler populates in the `data` map that templates use.
+This file documents the top-level keys the handler populates in the `data` map used by templates.
-Keys are grouped logically (top-level groups) and then by event; within each event the keys are alphabetical.

-Use this reference when authoring templates.
-If you add or change keys in code, update this file and add tests.
+Keys are grouped into families.
+Each family has a `Common` subsection listing keys shared across the family's events.
+Event sections only list keys that are specific to that event (i.e., not repeated in the family's Common list).
+Keys are alphabetized inside each list.

 ## Global / common fields

-These keys are populated for most events when the respective objects exist in the payload.
+These keys are useful across many events when the corresponding objects are present in the payload.

 - `repo_full_name` (string) — repository.full_name
 - `repo_name` (string) — repository.name